-The CMX973 is a high performance quadrature modulator / demodulator featuring a wide operating frequency range and attractive power consumption.
+The CMX973 is a high performance RF quadrature modulator/demodulator featuring a wide operating frequency range and attractive power consumption.

 The CMX973 forms the basis of a high-performance RF transceiver system combining a flexible IF/RF quadrature modulator and quadrature demodulator.

 Wide signal bandwidth at RF, 0dBm output, low noise and serial bus control delivers maximum flexibility and high-performance, at a low operating power.
 It is suitable for superheterodyne architectures with IF frequencies of 20MHz to 300MHz and may be used in low IF systems or those converting down to baseband.

 The modulator converts directly from baseband to the desired transmit frequency 20MHz to 1GHz and features quadrature phase correction to minimise unwanted spectral components.